louking/members/docs/meetings-admin-guide.rst

 * select the :term:`motion`
 * under **Motions** click **Edit**
 * under **Votes**, on the :term:`member` row, click the cell under the **Vote** column to change
-* click off the selected cell to save -- when select widget disappers, the entry is saved
+* click off the selected cell to save -- when select widget disappears, the entry is saved

   .. important::
     if you don't click off the selected cell, this change won't be saved